 GASB Statement No. 72, Fair Value Measurements and Application of Investments ("GASB 72"), provides guidance for determining a fair value measurement for financial reporting purposes.
 This Statement also provides guidance for applying fair value to certain investments and disclosures related to all fair value measurements.
-GASB 72 will be implemented by the Authority in fiscal year 2016 and the impact on the SPS financial statements has not yet been determined.
+GASB 72 has been implemented by the Authority.

 GASB Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets that are not within the Scope of GASB Statement 68, and amendments to certain provisions of GASB Statements 67 and 68.
 The requirements of GASB Statement 73 extend the approach to accounting and financial reporting to all pensions, with modifications as necessary to reflect that for accounting and financial reporting purposes, any assets accumulated for pensions that are provided through pension plans that are not administered through trusts that meet the criteria specified in Statement 68 should not be considered pension plan assets.
-GASB 73 will be implemented by the Authority in fiscal year 2016 and will have no impact on the SPS financial statements since the Authority does not have a pension under SPS.
+GASB 73 has had no impact on the SPS financial statements since the Authority does not have a pension under SPS.